Why Hydrogen?

 Transport

 The transport sector accounts for around 20% of all greenhouse gas emissions in the UK and has a significant impact on air quality.
-Electric vehicles will be a huge part of the solution but while the take up of domestic electric cars is growing, the rest of the transport sector faces a bigger challenge.
+Electric vehicles will be a huge part of the solution but while the take up of passenger electric cars is growing, the rest of the transport sector faces a bigger challenge.
 Hydrogen fuel cell vehicles could help address this challenge particularly for longer journey fleet vehicles, HGVs and return-to-base vehicles.
 Hydrogen could also be used in rail, shipping and aviation.
 As hydrogen vehicles emit only water vapour and warm air they can help to improve local air quality.

 Heating buildings